scantistdemoenterprise/example-npm-travis/README.md

 ## Scantist example-npm-travis test case

-Shows a working setup for using CoPilot to analyze the risk of project dependencies.
-Test.
-123
+Shows a working setup for using Scantist SCA to analyze the risk of project dependencies.